5sansiva/Index-File-Management/devlog.md

 1:07 AM End Session 5/10/2025
 So this session wasn't anything much.
 I already got an idea for how to do the main method so I just finished that today.
 It is late so I haven't provided much detail.
 In my coming logs, I can provide much more.
 I need to start doing the b tree file and then connect these files together.
 That is my future goal.

+9:53 AM - 5/10/2025
+So just woke up and I am beginning to pick up from where I left off yesterday which is to finish the Btree class.
+This session I wil finish the Btree class and then see how to connect and test the flow of the program during execution.